pecra/vhs-rental/README.md

 once it is returned, it may be rented again immediately, even on the same day.

 Every rental has dueDate, when returnih a VHS -> if returned late a fee is applied, daily fee is 1 euro.
-DueDate is calculated as rentalDate +2 days except on friday, when it is +3 days since the store doesn't work on sundays.
+DueDate is calculated as rentalDate +2 days except on friday, when it is +3 days since the store doesn't work on Sundays.

 ## **API endpoints**